Pushpank12/practice-demo/README.md

 # practice-demo
-in this repository doing practice in github
+in this repository doing practice in github.